PatternsTechGit/PT_AngularForms/README.md

         //Available Balance of the account
         public decimal CurrentBalance { get; set; }

-        // This decoration is required to conver integer coming in from UI to respective Enum [JsonConverter(typeof(JsonStringEnumConverter))]
+        // This decoration is required to convert integer coming in from UI to respective Enum [JsonConverter(typeof(JsonStringEnumConverter))]
         //Account's status
         public AccountStatus AccountStatus { get; set; }